 When you are in the mount with your palm down, you can also get the arm triangle very easily.
 Just slide your hand under your opponent’s head.
 The technique requires your opponent to drive their forearm into your neck to defend.
 As your opponent does this, ease the pressure briefly, and then push your arm through at the elbow.
 Afterward, you’ll need to drop your head trapping the opponent’s arm against his neck.
 A very common mistake here is not dropping the head low enough.
 Your head should constantly be driving your opponent’s arm into their neck.

 For the finish, grab your own biceps with the palm of the choking arm.
 A safe place to put your non-choking hand is the back of your head.
 Next windshield wiper your legs in order to dismount, and then sprawl out.
 Remember to keep driving forward on your toes to keep the weight focused on their neck.
 To complete the choke you just need to squeeze your arms.

 Unorthodox Bottom Side Setups

-In MMMA and self-defense scenarios the arm triangle attack from the bottom is useful as an easy way to counter elbows strikes.
-If you are able to slip to the side of an elbow, you place yourself in perfect position.
+In MMMA and self-defense scenarios the Arm Triangle attack from the bottom is useful as an easy way to counter elbows strikes.
+If you are able to slip to the side of an elbow, you place yourself in a perfect position.
 Since their arm is already passed to the side, you just need to wrap your arm around the head.

 Attacking from the full guard is a lot trickier than from the top.
 Eddie Bravo drills it a lot in the 10th Planet System as they stick to their concept of attacking from defensive and neutral positions.

 When in your full guard you always want to break down the posture of your opponent.
-Doing so often puts you in perfect position for the arm triangle choke.
+Doing so often puts you in the perfect position for the Arm Triangle Choke.
 From your full guard, you first need to pass your opponent’s arm to the side.
 Then you need to trap their upper arm between your head and your biceps.
-Your right arm should be fully wrapped around their head and arm, primarily for control purposes.
+Your right arm should be fully wrapped around your head and arm, primarily for control purposes.